phamcongthuy/challenge/submit.markdown

 * Think boldly and creatively about the proposed activation campaign
 * Ensure that the activation campaign creates clear and accessible engagement pathways for Angelenos
 * Consider the varied methods of engaging communities.
 Engagement opportunities may include, but are not limited to, policy advocacy, volunteering, calling elected officials, trainings, consumer-driven efforts like buycotts and boycotts, digital activism, creation or implementation of new technology to drive engagement.
 Strategies cannot include any political election-related activities like candidate endorsements.
+* If your organization plans to engage in lobbying, please be sure to provide an allocated budget in your application.

 ### Dates